by Christine Dirks

 The training runs with the group were fun and the longer the runs the more I liked it.
 Half way through the summer I stopped taking walk breaks telling myself, “You’re not going to walk in the marathon so don’t walk in the training runs”.
 I had planned on not doing a race before the marathon.
 Then a running friend said it would be good to do one as I’d know how to handle nerves and pacing.
 It was good advice.
 I ran a half marathon and a month later as I approached the finish line at the Niagara Falls marathon and saw the time on the big clock I yelled “YES!!”.
 I’d qualified for Boston.

 I’m 67.
 I’ve run 181 races.
 I look forward to more runs, races, fun times with the running group and new challenges.
 This September I ran a 50 mile event.
-Had someone told me when I was that 12 year-old girl that sometime I would run 50 miles I would likely have laughed and said, “I don’t think so.”
-But as with many other things in life, you never know until you try.
+Had someone told me when I was young and tearing about that sometime I would run 50 miles I would likely have laughed and said, “I don’t think so.”
+But as with many things in life, you never know until you try.

 Christine Dirks is a writer and editor in London ON.
 Early in her career she worked in the Toronto book publishing industry where she specialized in international marketing.
 Later she wrote two weekly columns and features for The London Free Press.
 Her work has appeared in The Globe and Mail, Canadian House & Home, Canadian Gardening, Azure and other publications.
 Christine currently provides research, writing and editing services for individuals and organizations.